Feet, what do I need you for when I have wings to fly? Frida Kahlo

 June 1: $200 deposit via PayPal

 October 20: $375 balance due via PayPal

-Please note: Deposits are refundable only if the cancellation occurs 60 days in advance of the conference start date anda replacement participant is found.
+Please note: The June 1 and October 20 deposits are refundable only if the cancellation occurs 60 days in advance of the conference start date anda replacement participant is found.
 Because of the work involved and expenditures made, no refunds can be made under any circumstances for cancellations made 40 days or less in advance of the conference start date.

 In addition to my forty pages submitted for workshop, can I get a full manuscript evaluation?

 Yes.
 Connie May Fowler will accept a limited number of full manuscripts.
 They must be no longer than 350 pages, rendered in Word, and double-spaced in 12-point type, Times New Roman font, with default margins.
 Fee: $1,000.
 Contact Connie via the contact form on this site or via email@example.com for more information.

 How do I apply to the Yucatan Writing Conference?

 Send ten pages of prose--fiction or creative nonfiction--as an email attachment to firstname.lastname@example.org (we are sorry, but at this time poetry workshops are not offered).
 The manuscript must be rendered in 12 point type, Times New Roman, and double-spaced.
 Participants who have attended other conferences Connie directs (namely, the St. Augustine Writers Conference and the Vermont College of Fine Arts Novel Retreat) need only register.
 However, given the small nature of our gatherings, our conferences fill quickly so early registration is essential to insure a spot.